cseftw/file-share-scripts/README.md

 **When you will download files using `supfile` and then unzip that zip file, it will automatically create a tmp folder inside ur file system and inside that tmp folder will be a unique a `uuid` and inside that uuid will be ur file.**

 **`upfile` will directly download that file in your filesystem**

+`sharefile` uploads file to null server and copies link to clipboard .

+** Add script to `/usr/local/bin` to make it executable from anywhere in the system **